 This access statement does not contain personal opinions as to our suitability for those with access needs but aims to accurately describe the facilities and services that we offer all our guests and visitors.

-Nottingham Industrial Museum is located across several buildings in the 17th-century stable block at Wollaton Park and Hall.
+Nottingham Industrial Museum is located across several buildings in the 17th-century stable block at Wollaton Hall and Deer Park.

 There is disabled access with some limitations.
 Both the textile and transport galleries are readily accessible and visitors can request access to the communications gallery via the courtyard.
 The Gin Yard and Steam Hall can be accessed by wheelchair over some uneven ground.